section-engineering-education/engineering-education/content/articles/getting-started-with-nuxt-3/index.md

 # Getting started with Nuxt 3
-[Nuxt 3](https://v3.nuxtjs.org/) is the Hybrid Vue Framework that allows you to create server-side rendered applications using Vue.js and, more importantly, Vue.js 3.
-Nuxt 3 was launched on October 12, 2021 and will be used in Vue and Nuxt developer ecosystems.
+[Nuxt 3](https://v3.nuxtjs.org/) is a Hybrid Vue Framework that allows you to use Vue.js and, most importantly, Vue.js 3 to build server-side rendered applications.
+Nuxt 3 was released on October 12, 2021 and will be used in Vue and Nuxt developer ecosystems.
 This is an updated version of Nuxt 2 that has been redesigned to improve performance and facilitate builds.

-The release of Nuxt 3 came loaded with alot of features and developer experience enhancements mentioned in this article.
+The Nuxt 3 has introduced alot of features and developer experience improvements described in this article.
 Therefore using this framework will allow you to build web applications without worrying about the finer details.
 The goal of Nuxt is to make web development robust and performant while also providing a fantastic developer experience.

-This article will look at Nuxt 3 installation process and everything you need to start building with Nuxt, go through its features, plugins, and why you need to use it in the next project.
-Now let's talk about what to expect from Nuxt and the kind of improvements it has brought.
+This article will look at Nuxt 3 installation process and everything you need to start building with Nuxt 3, go through its features, plugins, and why you need to use it in the next project.
+Now let's discuss about what to expect from Nuxt 3 and the kind of enhancements it has brought.

 ### Table of contents
 + [Nuxt 3](#nuxt-3)